todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 description: |
   Jekyll is a simple blog-aware static website generator written in Ruby in which you can author your content in Markdown and host your site in GitHub Pages.
-  In this post I show you how easy (or hard) it is to roll your own Jekyll on Windows.
+  In this post I provide a "by the seat of your pants" guide to Jekyll on Windows.
 ---

 [Jekyll](http://http://jekyllrb.com)